Nisarg851/Portfolio/public/work-exp-blogs/Humber_College_DevOps_Engineer.md

-# Building a Scalable AI-Powered Chatbot ✨
+# Building a Scalable AI-Powered Chatbot✨
 ## Introduction
 In May 2024, I embarked on an exciting challenge at Humber College: leading a cross-functional team of five to design, develop, and deploy an AI-powered chatbot.
 Our goal was to deliver a scalable, secure, and efficient solution—on time and under budget.
 Here’s how we made it happen.